Hiking New Zealand Guide 2019

 With such incredible scenery right on our doorstep, you can bet on the fact that if there’s an awesome view to be had or an amazing sight to be seen, some New Zealander (or Kiwi, as we’re known) has cut a track to it.
 Often the best vistas are reachable only on foot, which means you get to enjoy not only the view but the trip to and from it as well.
 And the journey doesn’t have to be a long or arduous one either, some of our most iconic scenery and awe-inspiring natural wonders can be reached in as little as 30 minutes hiking or even less.

 On the other hand, expert tracks are often steep and rugged, traversing challenging backcountry environments.
-And of course, there’s all the different tracks and trails in between as well, so there’s a walk to suit everyone no matter your fitness level or New Zealand hiking experience.
-Take a look at the New Zealand Trails fitness guides for the Masterpiece New Zealand hiking tour, you’ll get an idea of what sort of fitness you’ll need.
+And of course, there’s all the different tracks and trails in between as well, so there’s a walk to suit everyone no matter your fitness level or hiking experience.
+Take a look at our fitness guides for the Masterpiece New Zealand hiking tour, you’ll get an idea of what sort of fitness you’ll need.

 Another option is to book on a multi-day New Zealand walking tour with a company that operates guided trips.
 The benefits include all the nitty-gritty details being taken care of for you – you only need to make one booking and everything else is sorted out – a truly stress-free travel experience!